 What Is Proactive Maintenance?

-Wear and tear is a normal part of the lifecycle of equipment.
+Wear and tear is a normal part of equipment lifecycles.
 However, a solid proactive maintenance strategy can extend the lifespan of assets and improve performance.
 Proactive maintenance reduces maintenance and operational costs by addressing hidden operational inefficiencies.
 Equipment operating in good condition uses less energy than machines near the point of breakdown.
 Wear and tear negatively impact output as well.

 Contrary to run-to-failure (RTF) maintenance, in which maintenance is performed after an asset breaks down, proactive maintenance addresses potential issues in advance.
-With that said, both strategies can be used strategically in tandem for different assets.
 For most organizations, a smart balance between proactive and reactive maintenance exists.

 Types of Proactive Maintenance

-- Preventive Maintenance (PM): Preventive maintenance aims to prevent failures and unplanned downtime.
-This is done by regularly performing maintenance work, before a piece of equipment breaks down.
+Preventive maintenance aims to prevent failures and unplanned downtime.
+PM requires maintenance technicians to regularly perform maintenance work before a piece of equipment breaks down.
 Defining intervals by which to schedule maintenance is either based on usage (e.g., every 1000 hours of runtime) or on calendar time (e.g., every month).

-- Scheduled (Periodic) Maintenance: Scheduled maintenance, also known as periodic or time-based maintenance, is an approach in which maintenance work is scheduled in advance, at set intervals.
-To do this, manufacturers’ guidelines and the facility’s historical data are used.
+Scheduled maintenance, also known as periodic or time-based maintenance, is an approach in which maintenance work is scheduled in advance, at set intervals.
+To do this, manufacturer guidelines and the facility’s historical data are used.

 Many organizations use a combination of these maintenance strategies for different assets or systems.